DuranMendez/Time-Series/README.md

-# A Time Series Analysis of Inflation Based on Consumer Price Index
+## A Time Series Analysis of Inflation Based on Consumer Price Index

 The sustained rise in prices over time, significantly influences economic policy and financial decisions.
-Analyzing its patterns through data enables researchers and policymakers to identify trends, evaluate stability, and anticipate future movements.
+Analyzing its patterns through data enables researchers and policymakers to identify trends and anticipate future movements.
 This report uses time series methods to examine inflation dynamics through a comparison between the trends of inflation in Canada and the Unitaed States.

 ## Models studied
 - AR